RodrigoPAml/SoftwareRasterizer/README.md

 - Camera implementation with translation (with front, right and up vectors) and rotation (based on pitch and yaw)
 - Basic triangle scan line using triangle bounding box
 - Triangle interpolation for vertex attributes with z correction
-- Per pixel light, uv mapping, wireframe, depth testing and more
+- Per pixel light, uv mapping with textures, wireframe, depth testing and more
 - Everything is writed in an array of pixels (Pixel buffer) and sended to GPU to draw as a simple texture
 - GPU is not used at all (only to show the result)
 - Face culling based on camera front vector (recent)